-ZTE teaming up with NVIDIA to offer first Tegra 4 phonesAlex Wagner - Deputy Managing Editor, News Desk
+ZTE teaming up with NVIDIA to offer first Tegra 4 phonesAlex Wagner - Editorial Director of News and Content

 NVIDIA officially took the wraps off of its new quad-core Tegra 4 processor at CES last month, but unfortunately for anyone interested in trying out the company's new silicon, the announcement didn't include any details about when we might see some Tegra 4-powered smartphones come to market.
 ZTE has remedied that situation tonight, as it's revealed that it's teaming up with NVIDIA to launch the first "super phones" powered by Tegra 4.
 ZTE says that its first Tegra 4 handsets will debut in China in the first half of 2013.
 Details on the hardware plans are still light, but the Chinese phone maker did tease that it's working with NVIDIA to prep a 4G LTE smartphone that'll utilize NVIDIA's i500 LTE chipset.